FrodeSolheim/fs-uae/docs/amigaos-4-1.md

 ## CyberStorm PPC

-IF you are using CyberStorm PPC - which is the default if you use the A4000/OS4 Amiga model in FS-UAE, then please make sure you have the requirements for [CyberStorm PPC emulation](cyberstorm-ppc.md).
+If you are using CyberStorm PPC - which is the default if you use the A4000/OS4 Amiga model in FS-UAE, then please make sure you meet the requirements for [CyberStorm PPC emulation](cyberstorm-ppc.md).

 ## See also